ethan0905/so_long/README.md

 ![alt text](https://github.com/ethan0905/so_long-new-version/blob/master/textures/preview_dialogbox.png?raw=true)

 ## Map parsing
+In this project, I decided to use a 2d isometric view.
-In order to create the isometric effect, I transformed my map:
+In order to create the isometric effect, here are the steps :
+* Step 1: I parse my map to get all my elements into a 2 dimensional array of char (char **)
 ```
 1111111111
 1000000001